 Carl W. Newton, D.D.S, M.S.D.

 Dr. Newton received his D.D.S and M.S.D. from Indiana University School of Dentistry in 1975 and 1977, respectively.
-He is a Fellow of both the American and International Colleges of Dentists, and is a Diplomate of the American Board of Endodontics.
+He is a Fellow of both the American and International Colleges of Dentists and a Diplomate of the American Board of Endodontics.

 He is a past department chair and director of the advanced specialty education program in endodontics at Indiana University School of Dentistry, and is past director of the endodontic residency program at the Richard Roudebush V.A.
 Medical Center in Indianapolis.
-He is a professor of endodontics and teaches part-time in both the predoctoral and graduate programs at Indiana.
+He is a retired professor of endodontics who taught in both the predoctoral and graduate programs at Indiana.

-He is a past president of the AAE (1998-1999), two–time trustee of the AAE Foundation, and past chair of the endodontic section of the American Association of Dental Schools.
+He is a past president of the AAE (1998-1999), a two–time trustee of the AAE Foundation, and past chair of the endodontic section of the American Association of Dental Schools.
+He is a past President, counselor and current examiner for the ABE.
 He has served as a director and secretary of the College of Diplomates of the ABE.

-He currently serves as immediate past president and counselor of the ABE, as a consultant to the Commission on Dental Accreditation and on the Scientific Advisory Board of the Journal of Endodontics.
+He has served as a consultant to the Commission on Dental Accreditation and on the Scientific Advisory Board of the Journal of Endodontics.
+He currently as the AAE consultant to the National Commission for Review of Dental Specialty Certification Board.
 He has published many clinical and scientific articles in refereed journals and several textbook chapters.

-Dr. Newton has had a special interest in evidence-based dentistry from serving the AAE as the chair of different committees on outcomes assessment, strategic planning and evidence-based endodontics.
-He maintains a full-time specialty endodontic practice in both Indianapolis and Avon, Ind.
+Dr. Newton has had a special interest in evidence-based dentistry from serving the AAE as the chair of committees on outcomes assessment, strategic planning and evidence-based endodontics.
+He is completely retired from specialty endodontic practice in both Indianapolis and Avon, Ind.

 Topic: Geriatric EndodonticsLearning Objectives: